Notice: This page requires JavaScript to function properly.

 Here, we also consider market's excess return in addition to portfolio's one.

-The expected return of the market is practically measured using a broad market index, such as the S&P 500.
+The expected return of the market is practically measured using a broad market index, that reflects the overall performance of a large segment or the entirety of a particular market, typically representing a country's or region's equity market.

 Alternatively, we can rewrite the following formula in the next way, with the same notation: